Detailed content of our market study

 Annual change in household purchasing power France, ****-****, in Source: ****

 Trends in household final consumption expenditure are relatively in line with trends in purchasing power.
-After a slowdown between **** and ****, consumption increased in ****.
+After a slowdown between **** and ****, consumption rose in **** before falling again during the Covid.
+Since the post-pandemic recovery, growth has slowed as part of the end of the catch-up phenomenon and the inflationary context.

-Change in household final consumption expenditure France, ****-****, in Source : Insee Change in interest rates The fall in interest rates (***) is one of the main drivers of the consumer credit market, which is becoming increasingly attractive.
+Household final consumption expenditure France, ****-****, in Source : Insee Change in interest rates Falling and rising interest rates (***) are one of the main drivers of the consumer credit market.
+With rates set to rise again in ****, they are slowing down access to credit for households.

 The automotive market